alidiplana/E-Agent/README.md

 # EAgent

 This is Angular project of finding Agents for travling to haj and Umrah.
-I can generalized any project for all the travelers.
+I can generalized this project for all the travelers and agents.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.